Skip to content

 5 indicators

-From a pattern to a recipe
+From a pattern to a trend

 Start with a real one.
 QGI’s pattern detector found that Portugal and Spain moved almost in lockstep across 26 indicators (a Pearson correlation near 0.87) for the half-century after both shed authoritarian rule in the mid-1970s.
 Each indicator that co-moves between two countries is a single co-movement we call an SCDI; the bundle of them is a pattern.